emil-muzz/emil-muzz/README.md

 4. Select 'Details' for the desired app search result
 5. Scroll down to the 'Connected' section and select 'Versions'
 6. Click 'Download' on the app version desired
+7. Install the APK using SideQuest

-* If you are not logged into Oculus download links will likely fail.
+* _If you are not logged into Oculus download links will likely fail._
-* If do not have the app in your Oculus Library download links will likely fail.
+* _If do not have the app in your Oculus Library download links will likely fail._
-* Some applications will fail to launch due to provisioning errors.
+* _Some applications will fail to launch due to provisioning errors._

 ## Tested Apps